szabgab/perlmaven.com/books/oneliners/src/perl/oneliners/perl-one-liner-replace-file-content.md

-# One-liner: Replace a string in many files
+# Replace a string in many files

 * -i
 * -p